mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

 So we're taking a break from the structured world of `ndarrays` to investigate how `dask` can tackle this messy world.

-Remember, `dask` is a way to use Python dicts to define a computation as a network of tasks.
-We recently built an *array* abstraction *around* dask; now we build another abstraction around dask, this time the plain Python `list`.
+Recall that `dask` is a way to use Python dicts to define a computation as a network of tasks.
+We recently built an array abstraction *around* dask;
+now we build another abstraction around dask, this time the plain Python `list` rather than the `ndarray`.
 Actually, we're not going to guarantee order, so instead of `list`, we're going to call this a `Bag`.

-In the same way that `dask.array` mimics NumPy operations (`tensordot`, slicing), `dask.bag` mimics functional operations like `map`, `filter`, `reduce` found in the standard library as well as many of the streaming functions found in `toolz`.
+In the same way that `dask.array` mimics NumPy operations (e.g. matrix multiply, slicing), `dask.bag` mimics functional operations like `map`, `filter`, `reduce` found in the standard library as well as many of the streaming functions found in `toolz`.

     numpy -> dask.array
     toolz -> dask.bag